 A developed campground typically has restrooms and trash removal.
 Some will have water access.
 You can stay up to 14 days at any of these four developed sites in the Kingman BLM area:

-- The Burro Creek Campground off Hwy.
+The Burro Creek Campground off Hwy.
 93 is known for being family- and sedan-friendly.
 There is large-RV access, and this campground has water and access to toilets.
 You must make reservations for group sites and a small number of individual sites; 10 individual sites are always available on a first-come, first-served basis.
-The rate is $14/night for an individual site and $50/night for a group site.
+Rates vary by site type, with separate pricing for individual sites and group sites.

-- Wild Cow Springs Campground nestles among large Ponderosa pines near the Hualapai Mountains.
+Wild Cow Springs Campground nestles among large Ponderosa pines near the Hualapai Mountains.
 Summertime is popular for visiting since the temperature hovers 15-20 degrees cooler than the desert floor.
 Most camping and picnic areas have fire rings, grills, trash cans and picnic tables.
 Vault toilets (waterless and non-flush) are available.
 High-clearance vehicles are strongly recommended; vehicles with trailers are not recommended.
-The fee is $8/night, and sites are available on a first-come, first-served basis for dry camping (no running water or electricity available).
+A fee is required for overnight stays, and sites are first-come, first-served with dry camping only (no running water or electricity available).

-- Memorable mountain views set the backdrop at Windy Point campground.
+Memorable mountain views set the backdrop at Windy Point campground.
 The site features a vault toilet, and most picnic areas are equipped with a fire grill, rock masonry fire ring, trash can, picnic table and a level parking site.
-Fees for dry camping are $8/night.
+Dry camping is available fora nightly fee.
 High-clearance vehicles are suggested; vehicles with trailers are not recommended.

 Activities in Kingman BLM are as diverse as the landscape itself: hiking, mountain climbing, biking, camping, off-road vehicle (OHV) driving, horseback riding and birding.